 No clever, witty intro here.
 We’ll only say that this recommendation is based on a combined multiple decades worth of experience with web hosting companies.

-And based on that experience WP Engine is, far and away, the hosting company we most recommend for website owners.
+And based on that experience WP Engine is, far and away, the hosting company we most recommend for website owners who use WordPress.
 Here are 7 reasons why…

 1. Awesome Customer Service

 If you have an issue with your website, you want it fixed.
 And want it fixed fast!

 Here, WP Engine – without a doubt – delivers better than any web hosting company we’ve worked with.

 From multiple experiences over the years, we can tell you that the WP Engine Support Team is top-notch.
 They’re professional, pleasant, and highly competent.